Selling your creative mind is like being a parent: your heart is walking around outside your body.

 - Other agency folks.
 You may choose to serve other video production companies, marketing agencies, PR folks, etc. The benefits are that they negotiate the budgets, come up with creative and deal with the clients.
 The drawbacks are that they negotiate the budgets, come up with creative and deal with the clients.

 Getting your first clients

-This is the real hard question for many.
-Cuz you can buy the cameras and rent the office space and print the business cards but if the work isn’t there, you may have just spend your life savings on a vanity project.
+This is a real hard question for many.
+Cuz you can buy the cameras and rent the office space and print the business cards but if the work isn’t there, you may have just spent your life savings on a vanity project.

 Be prepared to need to fire a client from time to time.
 The pruning process makes way for new bursts in growth.

-You can secure your clients through a retainer based relationship or project based.
-Retainer is consistent and low risk.
-Project based relationships are higher risk (the feast/famine thing is more extreme) but you can potentially end up with greater profits at the end of the year if you work project-to-project.
+You can secure your clients through a retainer-based relationship or project-based.
+Retainer-based is consistent and low risk.
+Project-based relationships are higher risk (the feast/famine thing is more extreme) but you can potentially end up with greater profits at the end of the year if you work project-to-project.